gk646/raynodes/README.md

 # raynodes

+`raynodes` is a standalone 2D node editor made using [raylib](https://github.com/raysan5/raylib) with a focus extensibility.
+Its goal is to be able to handle every node based task by providing:

+-

-`raynodes` is a 2D node editor made using [raylib](https://github.com/raysan5/raylib) with a focus extensibility and supporting any node-based task.
-It provides a clear and modularized core handling common editor features like Undo/Redo system, camera system, controls and state serialization.
+It provides a clear and modularized core handling common editor features like Undo/Redo, camera , controls and state serialization.

 Via a clearly defined public interface, it can easily be extended with:

 - User created templates at runtime
 - Dynamically loaded plugins
-- Contributed components to the source

 In a lot of places it uses my C++ helper library [cxstructs](https://github.com/gk646/cxstructs).